JuanEstebanOsma1012/Scraper_Springer/README.md

 Note: maybe you have to restart your shell after `pip install -r requirements.txt` in order to the shell recognizes the next command

-Note: you should change constants on top of the script to adapt the script to you necesities
+Note: you should change constants on top of the script to adapt it to you necesities